gypsydave5/gypsydave5.github.io/_posts/2014-11-12-java-java-java.md

 relatively spoiled using [npm] and [Bundler] - just `require` what you need and it's there - magick.
 Java - even with [Gradle]'s help - is horrible to look at.
 A long mess of `com.something.somethingElse.someMethodHere`, each individual damn thing being summoned individually.
-And me with no intuitive idea of how it all works.
+And me with no idea of how it all works.
 I can only imagine what it would be like without a dependency manager helping out.

-I even (by the end) managed to deploy a horrifically simple and untested app to the [AWS Elastic Beanstalk].
+I (by the end) managed to deploy a horrifically simple and untested app to the [AWS Elastic Beanstalk].
 But I never managed to get mocks in [Mockito] off the ground.
-And I never really fet like I knew what I was doing.
+And I never really felt like I knew what I was doing.

 But after a week of Java, and a week helping out with [Node] at Makers, getting my hands back on Ruby was lke coming home.
 How do I feel after